 Capricorn Energy PLC is an independent, UK-based oil and gas exploration, development and production company and has explored for, discovered, developed and produced oil and gas in a variety of locations throughout the world with more than 20 years' experience.
 Capricorn is listed on the London Stock Exchange with its headquarters in Edinburgh and offices in London, Mexico City, Nouakchott and Cairo.
 We have operated and non-operated interests in Europe, North and West Africa and Latin America.
 A large proportion of our operated activities are carried out by contractors which form the most significant aspect of our supply chain.
-Our workforce varied through 2021 with a total workforce of 238 of which 88% were employees and 12% were direct contractors.
-Direct contractors are engaged on a contract for more than three months primarily in an office based role.

-During 2021 in each of its material contracts, Capricorn incorporated modern slavery clauses either in the specific contract terms or as a result of having been drawn down against its existing Global Master Service Agreements.
+During 2022 in each of its material contracts, Capricorn incorporated modern slavery clauses either in the specific contract terms or as a result of having been drawn down against its existing Global Master Service Agreements.